Supporting Educational Needs – Information Report

-Our SENCO (Special Educational Needs Co-ordinator) is Katherine Rose and Luci Watson.
-Katherine’s working day is Wednesday and Luci’s days are Tuesday – Thursday.
+Our SEND and Inclusions Lead is Luci Watson.
+Luci’s working days are Monday – Thursday.
 Contact details:

 John Hampden Primary School, Park Street, Thame, OX9 3HU Tel.
 01844 212291

 Our governor with responsibility for SEN is: Mrs R Bowling

 How do we identify and give extra help to pupils with SEN?